-Joy-Con amendment: make sure to create a pair of those first, and then you can use the Xbox 360 controller emulator in its full swing.
-Plug both Joy-Cons to your PC, pick one of them in the lower left corner, click on the Pair icon and create a group of devices.
+About Joy-Cons: make sure to create a pair of those first, and then you can use the Xbox 360 controller emulator in its full swing.
+Plug both Joy-Cons to your PC, pick one of them in the lower-left corner, click on the Group icon, and create a group of devices.
 Now you’re good to go!

 Case 2: I want to Toggle/Turbo a controller key, or make a controller buttons combo